publicdomainrelay/reference-implementation/docs/adrs/governance.md

 ## Examples

+### TODO

+- Revocations for keys within `data`
+- Policy which applies to all policies?
+Flows to check all other policies
+- Document process and how Alice signs next then they remove once Eve is added.
+Then document secret sharing and further abstract privilege levels in further ADRs, eventually get to dynamic based on more policy
+- Figure out where `runs-on: reproducable-wasm` source is, more policy to okay?
+  - For instance, running some `uses: actions/checkout@v4` via IPVM

 ### Maintainers

+- Apply policy to branches in `applies_to`
+- Create branch per `mod_branch`
+- Run all `deny` actions

 ```bash
 python -m mistletoe docs/adrs/governance.md --renderer mistletoe.ast_renderer.AstRenderer | jq -r --arg searchString "DATA_PUBLIC_KEY_JSON_PATH" --arg excludeString "bash -xe" '.. | strings | select(contains($searchString) and (contains($excludeString) | not))' | bash -xe